symfony/symfony-docs/setup/symfony_server.rst

 Running Commands with Different PHP Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When running different PHP versions it's useful to use the main ``symfony``
+When running different PHP versions, it is useful to use the main ``symfony``
 command as a wrapper for the ``php`` command.
 This allows you to always select
 the most appropriate PHP version according to the project which is running the
 commands.
 It also loads the env vars automatically, which is important when